In This Article

 While mineral oil doesn't have any anti-aging or antioxidant effects on the skin, as many other oils do, it is a choice occlusive, moisturizing ingredient.

 - Seals moisture into the skin: Think of mineral oil as creating a barrier between your skin and the outside world, protecting it from outside elements like wind and pollution, says Nussbaum.
-It's also why it's been shown in studies to reduce trans-epidermal water loss (TEWL), or the loss of water through the skin, adds Chang.
+It's also why it's been shown in studies to reduce trans-epidermal water loss (TEWL), or the loss of water through the skin.

-- Smooths and softens skin: Any oil, mineral oil included, will help leave skin feeling softer, as it slips into the cracks in between cells to create a smoother texture.
+- Smooths and softens skin: Any oil, mineral oil included, should help leave skin feeling softer, as it is meant to slip into the cracks in between cells to create a smoother texture.

 Side Effects of Mineral Oil